-- In 2007, Whatcom County completed a Climate Protection and Energy Conservation Action Plan that laid out specific actions and targets for reducing greenhouse gas emissions and increasing energy conservation efforts in response to potential climate change. - In addition many insurance industry experts are now factoring in the costs of climate change into insurance premiums as the increase in the frequency and severity of extreme weather events around the world results in a corresponding increase in claims costs. - Local government, residents and businesses must anticipate that as the climate changes, more frequent and severe damage to private and public infrastructure will occur.
+In 2007, Whatcom County completed a Climate Protection and Energy Conservation Action Plan that laid out specific actions and targets for reducing greenhouse gas emissions and increasing energy conservation efforts in response to potential climate change.

+In addition many insurance industry experts are now factoring in the costs of climate change into insurance premiums as the increase in the frequency and severity of extreme weather events around the world results in a corresponding increase in claims costs.

+Local government, residents and businesses must anticipate that as the climate changes, more frequent and severe damage to private and public infrastructure will occur.
 Maintenance costs and insurance premiums can be expected to increase accordingly.

-1 Goal 11D Strengthen the sustainability of Whatcom County's 2 3 economy, natural environment, and built communities by responding and adapting to the impacts of climate 4 change.
-5 6 7 8 9 10 11 Policy 11D-1 Whatcom County's natural resource-based economic sectors, natural ecosystems, water resources, infrastructure, emergency management, and public health all face potentially noteworthy climate change related risks in the future.
-The County should consider potential long-range climate change implications into its on-going functional planning and implementation actions.
-The County should: Study the resilience of its natural and built environments to the potential impacts of climate change; 14 15 16 17 18 Identify the relative vulnerability of these sectors to climate change; and, Examine the adaptive capacity of these sectors to cope with or mitigate climate change and take advantage of any beneficial opportunities.
-19 20 Policy 11D- 3 2 Develop strategies that encourage a diversified and sustainable economy that is resilient to the impacts of climate change.
-21 22 Policy 11D-43 Promote the efficient use, conservation, and protection of water resources.
-23 24 25 26 Policy 11D- 5 4 Pursue strategies to reduce the vehicle miles traveled (VMT) in the county by encouraging expanded availability and use of public transportation, carpooling, and non-vehicular modes of transportation.
-27 28 29 Policy 11D- 7 5 Establish land use patterns that minimize transportation-related greenhouse gas emissions and encourage the preservation of natural resource lands and the protection of water resources.
-30 31 32 33 34 Policy 11D-6: Convene a climate impact advisory committee by 2017.
+Goal 10D: Strengthen the sustainability of Whatcom County's economy, natural environment, and built communities by responding and adapting to the impacts of climate change.

+- Policy 10D-1: Whatcom County's natural resource-based economic sectors, ecosystems, water resources, infrastructure, emergency management, and public health all face climate change related risks in the future.
+The County should consider potential longrange climate change implications into its on-going functional planning and implementation actions.
+The County should: - 1.
+Study the resilience of its natural and built environments to the potential impacts of climate change; - 2.
+Identify the relative vulnerability of these sectors to climate change; and, - 3.
+Examine the adaptive capacity of these sectors to cope with or mitigate climate change and take advantage of any beneficial opportunities. - Policy 10D-2: Develop strategies that encourage a diversified and sustainable economy that is resilient to the impacts of climate change. - Policy 10D-3: Promote the efficient use, conservation, and protection of water resources. - Policy 10D-4: Pursue strategies to reduce the vehicle miles traveled (VMT) in the county by encouraging expanded availability and use of public transportation, carpooling, and non-vehicular modes of transportation. - Policy 10D-5: Establish land use patterns that minimize transportation-related greenhouse gas emissions and encourage preservation of natural resource lands and the protection of water resources. - Policy 10D-6: Convene a climate impact advisory committee by 2017.
 The advisory committee should consist of (but not be limited to) experts in energy efficiency and carbon emission reduction, representatives from Whatcom County, and interested community members.
-The committee will be tasked with: 35 36 Evaluating Whatcom County's compliance with meeting targets set forth in the 2007 Climate Plan; 37 Establishing new targets that meet or exceed state and
+The committee will be tasked with: - Evaluating Whatcom County's compliance with meeting targets set forth in the 2007 Climate Plan; - Establishing new targets that meet or exceed state and federal climate impact goals; - Updating the Climate Plan, at minimum every five years, or as needed to meet targets; - Recommending updates to the Whatcom County

-1 federal climate impact goals; 2 3 Updating the Climate Plan, at minimum every five years, or as needed to meet targets; 4 5 6 Recommending updates to the Whatcom County Comprehensive Plan in accordance with meeting Whatcom County's emission reduction goals; and 7 8 9 10 Ensuring that Whatcom County government facilities and operations are designed to meet or exceed goals and standards resolved in the current Climate Protection and Energy Conservation Action Plan.
-11 12 13 Recommend updates to Whatcom County land use policies and development regulations to support renewable energy development goals.
-14 15 16 17 Policy 11D-7: Encourage sustainability by developing strategies and practices to increase the use of renewable, net-neutral carbon energy in Whatcom County facilities and County vehicles, with a goal of net zero man-made carbon emission by 2050.
-18 19 20 Policy 11D-8: Encourage sustainability by developing strategies and practices to reduce landfill waste from Whatcom County government facilities to near zero.
-21 22 23 Policy 11D-9: Identify responsible parties and agencies and encourage them to identify and properly seal and/or burn methane that is escaping into the atmosphere from wells.
-24 25 26 Policy 11D-10: Create updates to Whatcom County land use policies and development regulations to support renewable energy development goals.
-27 Natural Hazards
+Comprehensive Plan in accordance with meeting Whatcom County's emission reduction goals;

+- Ensuring that Whatcom County government facilities and operations are designed to meet or exceed goals and standards resolved in the current Climate Protection and Energy Conservation Action Plan; and - Recommend updates to Whatcom County land use policies and development regulations to support renewable energy development goals. - Policy 10D-7: Encourage sustainability by developing strategies and practices to increase the use of renewable, net-neutral carbon energy in Whatcom County facilities and County vehicles, with a goal of net zero man-made carbon emission by 2050. - Policy 10D-8: Encourage sustainability by developing strategies and practices to reduce landfill waste from Whatcom County government facilities to near zero. - Policy 10D-9: Identify responsible parties and agencies and encourage them to identify and properly seal and/or burn methane that is escaping into the atmosphere from wells. - Policy 10D-10: Create updates to Whatcom County land use policies and development regulations to support renewable energy development goals.